What Are the Common Causes of Motorcycle Accidents?

 - Dooring: When someone inside a stopped vehicle opens a door into the path of an unsuspecting motorcyclist, the results can be devastating for the rider and any of their passengers.

 - Manufacturer defects: Whether you’re a Harley-Davidson enthusiast or a sport bike aficionado, you put your trust into motorcycle manufacturers every time you go out for a ride.
 Sometimes motorcycles have faulty designs or defects that can lead to mechanical failure and contribute to a crash.
+It’s also possible for a mechanical defect in another vehicle to cause a crash with a motorcycle, such as a car rear-ending a bike when its brakes fail.
 Common defects include:

 - Engine failure